 - Gauge metrics measure a value at a specific point in time, such as the CPU utilization rate at the time of measurement.

-- Delta metrics capture differences between previous and current measurements, such as a change in throughput since the last time it was measured.
+- Delta metrics capture differences between previous and current measurements, such as a change in throughput since the last measurement.

 - Cumulative metrics capture changes over time — for example, the number of errors returned by an API function call in the last hour.

-True observability, however, relies on more kinds of data than just key indicators.
+True observability, however, relies on more data than just key indicators.

 Why monitoring and observability need a next-gen approach

 Many organizations start with monitoring and realize these tools lack contextual insights.
 Context is critical to understanding why problems exist and how they impact the business.
 Organizations look to observability to provide the data they need for contextual analysis.
-With an understanding of the problem, they can understand the root cause and and its affects.
+Understanding the problem means they can understand the root cause and its effects.

-DevOps practitioners struggle to maintain highly available and scalable applications.
+DevOps practitioners need help to maintain highly available and scalable applications.
 That’s because these complex, interdependent systems behave in unpredictable ways and issues originate from sources that are often not apparent.
 Practices and tools that worked when we built monolithic applications simply can’t handle the level of data distributed environments generate.
 They don’t ingest enough data or provide enough insight into the state of applications to understand how to correct problems quickly.
-Luckily, there are tools and practices that address these challenges.
+Luckily, some tools and practices address these challenges.

 An automatic and intelligent approach to monitoring and observability